alephium/www/src/content/news/miners-highlight-3-bokiko-7b2a22ea0253/index.md

 title: 'Miners’ Highlight #3: Bokiko'
 ---

 _The Alephium blockchain, like many decentralized networks, relies heavily on the contributions of miners to maintain its integrity and functionality.
 Recognizing the significance of these contributors, we are launching a series of articles titled “Miners’ Highlight.”
 By focusing on their contributions, challenges, and experiences, we aim to better understand the mining process and its importance.
-You can find_ <a href="/news/post/miners-highlight-1-cedric-crispin-c4ed456f6d10" ><em>#1 here</em></a> _and_ <a href="/news/post/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316" ><em>#2 here</em></a>_._
+You can find_ [#1 here](/news/post/miners-highlight-1-cedric-crispin-c4ed456f6d10) _and_ [#2 here](/news/post/miners-highlight-1-jake-aka-hiram-abiff-a8833307f316)_._

 _Bokiko, a crypto enthusiast, shares his passion for mining and Alephium._

 #### **What can we call you, and where should we picture you?**

-You can call me <a href="https://twitter.com/Bokiko_io" >Bokiko</a>.
+You can call me [Bokiko](https://twitter.com/Bokiko_io).
 Picture me in my home lab, surrounded by the hum of servers and the glow of monitors, constantly exploring the dynamic world of crypto mining.

 #### **Tell us a bit about yourself, your passion for mining, and your background story.**